denocn/deno_docs/contributing/style_guide.md

 });
 ```

-### Top level functions should not use arrow syntax.
+### Top level functions should not use arrow syntax. {#top-level-functions-should-not-use-arrow-syntax}

 Top level functions should use the `function` keyword.
 Arrow syntax should be
 limited to closures.